Ladder Cages Are No Longer the Right Solution

 OSHA's Deadline for Ladder Cages

-The first compliance date comes late next year and is the deadline for when employers must ensure that all fixed ladders have some type of safety system.
-The deadline, November 19, 2018, still allows employers to select wells as their fall protection option as long as the ladder already existed.
+The first compliance date came late last year and was the deadline for when employers must ensure that all fixed ladders have some type of safety system.
+The deadline, November 19, 2018, still allowed employers to select wells as their fall protection option as long as the ladder already existed.

 Technically, that means that a newly installed ladder between now and then could still have a cage installed because it will have been “existing” on November 19, 2018.
 Of course, to make things easier going forward, employers could simply opt to install a ladder safety system or personal fall arrest system, as well, or as their main fall protection solution.